 - Avoid free “hotspot” Wi-Fi.
 They are often not secure and can subject your device to intrusion/infection and Identity theft.

-Student Village Wireless Access Instructions
+Student Village Wireless Support

 - How to find the MAC address on popular gaming consoles (pdf)